mathquill/mathquill/README.md

 Now you can call `MQ.StaticMath()` or `MQ.MathField()`, which MathQuill-ify an HTML element and return an API object.
-If the element had already been MathQuill-ified into the same kind, return the original API object (if different kind or not an HTML element, `null`).
+If the element had already been MathQuill-ified into the same kind, return that kind of API object (if different kind or not an HTML element, `null`).
 Note that it always returns either an instance of itself, or `null`.